What is Butcher’s Insurance?

 Quote Goat works with a panel of leading insurance providers, making it quick & easy to compare Butcher insurance by entering your details in one place & receiving up to 5 insurance quotes.

-The level of butcher’s insurance you need should be discussed with an insurance provider when you talk about your quote.
-However, below are some of the more typical covers that you may include.
+The level of butcher’s shop insurance you need should be discussed with an insurance provider when you talk about your quote.
+However, below are some typical covers that you may include.

-Buildings Insurance: If you own your butcher’s shop, business buildings insurance gives you cover for the building that you run your butcher’s from and will include cover for fire, floods, riots and subsidence.
-If you rent your butchery, then you should check what is covered with the landlord as more often than not it is the landlord who will organise buildings insurance.
+Buildings insurance: If you own your butcher’s shop, commercial property insurance gives you cover for your premises and will include cover for fire, floods, riots and subsidence.
+If you rent your butchery, you should check what is covered with the landlord as, more often than not, it is the landlord who will organise buildings insurance.

 You should always insure your business premises against the cost of rebuilding the property, not against its sale price or current market value.

-Contents Insurance: As well as the physical building, your butchery will most likely carry stock, equipment, machinery & more.
+Contents insurance: As well as the physical building, your butchery will most likely carry stock, equipment, machinery & more.
 Contents insurance can cover the cost of replacing your equipment and stock should it be stolen or damaged.
+It is important to bear in mind that contents insurance for your stock will cover the cost price of your stock and not the sale price.
 If you rent your shop, it will usually be your responsibility to arrange contents insurance, not the responsibility of your landlord.
-It is important to bear in mind that contents insurance for your stock will cover for the cost price of your stock and not the sale price.